datastax/php-driver/README.md

 __NOTE__: Apache Cassandra 2.1 support is limited to the Cassandra 2.0 API, e.g. no user-defined types.

-__NOTE__: Windows support is planned for a later, more stable release.

 ## Contributing

 [Read our contribution policy](https://github.com/datastax/php-driver/blob/master/CONTRIBUTING.md) for a detailed description of the process.